rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 !!! warning "warning"

-    There is a parameter, `no_root_squash`, which identifies the client root user as the server root user.
+    A parameter, `no_root_squash`, identifies the client root user as the server root user.
 This parameter can be dangerous from a system security point of view.

 Activation of the `root_squash` parameter is a default (even if not specified), identifying `root` as an `anonymous` user.